Color

 Brights

-The Bright Palette adds variety and vibrancy when used with the primary palette.
-These colors work alongside the primary colors and should be used in combination with the primary palette whenever possible.
+The Brights add variety and vibrancy when used with the Primary Palette.
+These colors work alongside the primary colors and should be used in combination with the Primary Palette whenever possible.

 Image